Overwatch Anniversary Event: Everything we know

-It’s been almost a year since Overwatch blasted its way onto PS4, Xbox One and PC, and it seems Blizzard Entertainment has more than a few plans to celebrate.
-The team-based shooter’s next seasonal event falls on its first anniversary, meaning it's time to start hanging up decorations and get ready to party.
+It’s officially been a year since Overwatch blasted its way onto PS4, Xbox One and PC, and Blizzard Entertainment is holding yet another seasonal event to celebrate.
+Players have until June 12 to earn an assortment of new skins, sprays, emotes and more for their favourite heroes.

 TrustedReviews has compiled everything you need to know about the Overwatch Anniversary Event including info on all the skins, modes, sprays, voice lines and more.